minprog/cs50x-1718-1819/problems/hangman/hangman.md

     1. Prompt the user for a guess.
 The guess should be a single letter that has not yet been guessed.

-    2. Show an updated game board, and the number of guesses remaining.
+    2. Show an updated pattern, and the number of guesses remaining.

     3. Show detailed game statistics, if she asked for those.

-    4. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word (any word that is consistent with the current board).
+    4. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word (any word that is consistent with the current pattern).
 Then ask the player if she wants to play again.

+Note that the program shown in the introduction at the top of the assignment is not a valid solution; it is just an illustration.

 ## Testing